cryptocoinserver/jesse-bulk/README.md

 Only works with the dashboard version / branch of jesse.

-Currently no progress bar is shown during backtesting.
-Just trust the process.

 You will find the results in a csv in your project folder.

-Uses multiprocessing.
+Uses joblib for multiprocessing.
 Uses pickle cache for candles.
 You might want to clear `storage/bulk` if you use it a lot and run out of space.

 The bulk_config.yml should be self-explainatory.